openreplay/documentation/content/installation/upload-sourcemaps.md

 sourcemap-uploader -s https://openreplay.mycompany.com/api -k API_KEY -p PROJECT_KEY file -m ./dist/index.js.map -u https://myapp.com/index.js
 ```

 Or a **directory** including many files.
-In that case, the URL must correspond to the root where you upload JS files from the directory.
+In that case, the URL must correspond (exact path) to the root where you upload JS files from the directory.
 In other words, if you have your `app-42.js` along with  the `app-42.js.map` in the `./build` folder and then want to upload it to your OpenReplay instance so it can be reachable through the link `https://myapp.com/static/app-42.js`, then the command should be like:

 ```bash
 sourcemap-uploader -s https://openreplay.mycompany.com/api -k API_KEY -p PROJECT_KEY dir -m ./build -u https://myapp.com/static